 Wang Mester Kínai Konyhája

-Wang Mester Kínai Konyhája is an authentic Sichuan restaurants in the residential Zugló neighborhood, a bit outside the city center.
+Wang Mester Kínai Konyhája is a Sichuan restaurants in the residential Zugló neighborhood, a bit outside the city center.
 The Chinese owner, Wang Qiang, was among the first restaurateurs in the early '90s to introduce unadjusted Chinese food to Budapest locals.
-He is also a savvy businessman and self-promoter, who adopted "Maestro" as his stage name, earning him more legitimacy than any stellar resume could—to this day, his name is synonymous with top Chinese food in Budapest.
+He is also a savvy businessman and self-promoter who adopted "Maestro" as his stage name, earning him more legitimacy than any stellar resume could — to this day, his name is synonymous with top Chinese food in Budapest.

-If you feel like walking off the calories after your meal, I recommend a stroll around this peaceful neighborhood teeming with grand, pre-war residential homes, particularly the area closer to the City Park (here's our curated guide to the neighborhood).
+If you feel like walking off the calories after your meal, I recommend a stroll around this scenic residential neighborhood teeming with grand, pre-war residential homes, particularly the area closer to the City Park.